Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 This study successfully adapted LiGNN-inspired methods to the cold-start problem on OGB's ogbn-products dataset, demonstrating both the power and limitations of multi-hop neighborhood sampling for low-degree nodes.
 GraphSAGE achieved 89% validation accuracy overall, confirming GNNs scale effectively to product recommendation graphs with millions of nodes and tens of millions of edges.
 However, the 14% performance gap for cold-start nodes (degree ≤ 2) reveals fundamental challenges when graph structure is sparse.

 Our reproducible implementation provides the first documented cold-start benchmark on ogbn-products, enabling future research to compare specialized architectures and techniques designed to address this problem.
-The findings suggest domain-specific solutions are needed—product graphs differ meaningfully from social networks in connectivity patterns and cold-start severity.
+The findings suggest domain-specific solutions are needed - product graphs differ meaningfully from social networks in connectivity patterns and cold-start severity.

 ---